Skip to main content

 In general, Practitioner members are required to hold a relevant occupational qualification certificate issued by a recognised awarding organisation.
 If this is older than five years, evidence of CPD completed within the last five years is required.
 However, this differs slightly for some membership categories so please check the CIMSPA website for further details.

-The requirements for Manager members differ depending on the level of Manager, but include the submission of a CV and the name of a referee, along with details of endorsed qualifications which meet the relevant professional standard or, depending on the length of experience or the age of the endorsed qualification, evidence of CPD completed.
+The requirements for Manager and Leader members and People Developer members differ depending on the level of occupational scope, but may include the submission of a CV and the name of a referee, along with details of endorsed qualifications which meet the relevant professional standard, evidence of published academic research or, depending on the length of experience or the age of the endorsed qualification, evidence of CPD completed.

 Professionals from outside the UK